FabienP9/PREDICT_PROJECT/README.md

 ## Input Parameters<a name="inputparameters"></a>

-Set the required parameters (Snowflake, Dropbox, imgbb, Gmail, forum credentials).
+Set the required parameters (Snowflake, Dropbox, imgbb, Gmail, forum credentials) for a good run.
-Some of them are set on GitHub se- **imgbb account** (https://imgbb.com/), to send results pictures online, in order to post them on forums crets, others set before running.
+Some of them are set on GitHub secrets, others set before running.
 See the Full Manual for the complete list.

 ## Usage - Entry points<a name="usage"></a>